Paul-Mwaniki/recipe/README.md

-This a simple example of a recipe using basic html
+This a simple example of a recipe using basic html, css and html